cloudmesh-community/book/chapters/preface/create.md

 ```

 edit the Makefile and replace the NAME with gregor. make modifications
-to the table of contents in that yaml file and then compile with
+to the table of contents in that YAML file and then compile with

 ```bash
 $ make